 - bleeding or discharge from the biopsy site

-Abnormal results can also signal an infection or immune system disorder, such as:
+Abnormal results of a lymph node biopsy could also mean you have an infection or immune system disorder, such as:

 - rheumatoid arthritis

 - a skin infection

 A lymph node biopsy is a relatively minor procedure that can help your doctor determine the cause of your swollen lymph nodes.
 Talk with your doctor if you have questions about what to expect with your lymph node biopsy, or the results of the biopsy.
 Also ask for information about any further medical tests your doctor may suggest.